CurveDocs/curve-resources/docs/crvusd/s-crvusd.md

 ## **How to deposit and withdraw crvUSD**

 Users can obtain scrvUSD by simply depositing crvUSD into the Savings Vault[^2].
 In exchange, they receive scrvUSD tokens.
-To earn yield, users don't need to do anything else—the yield is accrued in the background.
+To earn interest, users don't need to do anything else—the interest accrues in the background.
 Therefore, the user's balance of scrvUSD doesn't increase.
-When redeeming scrvUSD, users receive their initial deposit plus the accrued yield.
+When redeeming scrvUSD, users receive their initial deposit plus the accrued interest.

 [^2]: While depositing crvUSD into the Savings Vault is the most straightforward way to get scrvUSD, the token can technically also be bought on secondary markets such as liquidity pools on Curve.